Smith-TVDSB/ICS2O-U1S4E2/README.md

-# 1-4 Exercise 1
+# 1-4 Exercise 2

 ### The assignment
 Edit the file named "student.py".
-Create a program that adds “ing” to the end of a verb that’s input by the user.
+Create a program that takes in a first and last name in one string variable, and a title then returns their title and their last name.
+Hint: You may need to use the find string method in python.

 ## Check your work
 Select the "Actions" tab on GitHub and select your latest commit.
 This will show you if your exercise passes all test cases.